Marsh deer: Description

 Marsh deer resemble the North American mule deer or blacktail deer.
 They possess very large ears lined with white hairs, red-gold to tawny brown fur, blackish eyes and long dark legs.
 The hair turns darker during winter.
 There are also white marks on the hips and around the eyes.
 The legs are black below the tarsal as is the muzzle.
-The tail is of a paler reddish tone than the rest of the body on its upper part and black on the under part.
+The tail is of a paler reddish tone than the rest of the body on its upper part and black on the under part, and is short.
 The head-and-body length is 153 to 200 cm, while the tail adds a further 12–16 cm.
 The height at the shoulder can range from 100 to 127 cm.

 The hoof, which is large in relation to the body, has elastic interdigital membranes which are useful for swimming and walking on marshy surfaces.
 Only the males possess antlers which are ramified and reach a length of 60 cm.
-An adult typically grows to a weight of 80 to 125 kg, although an occasional big male can weigh up to 150 kg, making it the largest species of living South American deer, though it was exceeded in size by the extinct Antifer.
+The antlers are relatively heavy, irregular in shape, and amber in color.
+An adult male typically grows to a weight of 80 to 125 kg, although an occasional big male can weigh up to 150 kg, making it the largest species of living South American deer, though it was exceeded in size by the extinct Antifer.
+Females are somewhat lighter, being around 70 kg on average.